Manosh07/synapse/ADF_Incremental_Upload/Lab_Instruction.md

    > **Note**: The provision will takes approximately 4 minutes.

-> **Result**: After you completed this exercise, you have an Azure SQL Database instance
+> **Result**: After you completed this task, you have an Azure SQL Database instance